Saint Louis and Me

 (The Arch was designed by Eero Saarinen.
 The bottom triangles are 54 feet wide and narrow to a width of just 17 feet at the top.
 It’s designed to withstand an earthquake up to a magnitude of 8.5 on the Richter scale and to sway in high winds – as little as .5 inch in 30 mile per hour winds and as much as 18 inches if windspeeds reach 150 mph.)

-On my way to visit the International Bowling Hall of Fame, I stopped at the Old Courthouse
+On my way to visit the International Bowling Hall of Fame, I stopped at the Old Courthouse which holds at least two important distinctions.

-which holds at least two important distinctions.
-It was the first building in the U.S. with a cast iron dome.
+It was the first building in the U S with a cast iron dome.
 Second, it was the site of Dred Scott’s trial in 1847.
 In this case, Scott and his wife sued for their freedom because they had been held as slaves in a so-called free state.
-While Scott won all the cases tried in Missouri, the U.S. Supreme Court overturned the decision in the 1857 case Dred Scott v.
+While Scott won all the cases tried in Missouri, the U S Supreme Court overturned the decision in the 1857 case Dred Scott v.
 Sandford.
 After the Court’s decision, Sandford freed both Scott and his wife but his freedom was short lived.
 Scott died in 1858.

 My interest in visiting the Bowling Hall of Fame (since relocated to Texas) may seem random since I’ve never mentioned any particular affinity for bowling.
 The truth is, this was a stop I made for my brother.
 He loved bowling and its role in his life grew after his multiple sclerosis diagnosis.
 He joined the Perky Hornets MS bowling team and rarely missed a Monday session until a short time before his death in 2008.
 I thought he’d enjoy some souvenirs and seeing some photos so when I learned of its location, I made certain to visit.

-Brews and Shoes
+Brews and Shoes.

-In the period before the St. Louis Browns made their flight to a higher perch and became the Baltimore Orioles in 1954, wags in St Louis mimicking Charles Dryden’s 1904 description of the Washington Senators chanted this descriptor of their hapless hometown squad: “First in booze, first in shoes, and last in the American League.”
-Although it never actually led the country in either brewing or shoeing, St. Louis was near the top of both for many years in the early twentieth century.
+In the period before the Saint Louis Browns made their flight to a higher perch and became the Baltimore Orioles in 1954, wags in St Louis mimicking Charles Dryden’s 1904 description of the Washington Senators chanted this descriptor of their hapless hometown squad: “First in booze, first in shoes, and last in the American League.”
+Although it never actually led the country in either brewing or shoeing, Saint Louis was near the top of both industries for many years in the early twentieth century.

-(Hamilton-Brown Shoe building – Wikimedia Commons Public domain)
+[Hamilton-Brown Shoe building – Wikimedia Commons – Public Domain.]

-By 1880, St. Louis supported 23 shoe manufacturers and by 1905 factories in St. Louis accounted for one of every six pairs of shoes made in the United States lifting it to third place among American cities.
+By 1880, Saint Louis supported 23 shoe manufacturers and by 1905 factories in Saint Louis accounted for one of every six pairs of shoes made in the United States lifting it to third place among American cities.
 When America entered the First World War, three of the city’s largest shoemakers contracted with the military to make more than 50 percent of the shoes and boots for the American Army and Navy.

 (There’s no indication that the name of the baseball team had any relationship to either of the Brown shoemaking companies.
-Rather, it was an attempt to revive memories of the 1880s St. Louis Brown Stockings that won four consecutive pennants in the defunct American Association.)
+Rather, it was an attempt to revive memories of the 1880s Saint Louis Brown Stockings that won four consecutive pennants in the defunct American Association.)

-While none of my visits to St. Louis included actively seeking any of the historic shoe factory buildings, I did once tour the Anheuser-Busch brewery.
-Although John Coons opened the first documented brewery in 1809 on the site now occupied by the Gateway Arch, St. Louis didn’t start life as one of America’s brewing capitals.
+While none of my visits to Saint Louis included actively seeking any of the historic shoe factory buildings, I did once tour the Anheuser-Busch brewery.
+Although John Coons opened the first documented brewery in 1809 on the site now occupied by the Gateway Arch, Saint Louis didn’t start life as one of America’s brewing capitals.
 However, by 1860 the city had 40 breweries producing more than 200,000 barrels of the sudsy stuff annually.
 Many failed and by the end of the century the city sported a “mere” 19 breweries.

 (Nineteen is still a significant number.
 In 1935 the country had 700 breweries and by 1950 that number had dwindled to fewer than 400.
-Then came the age of consolidation and by 1980 the U.S. had a meager 40 breweries.
+Then came the age of consolidation and by 1980 the U S had a meager 40 breweries.
 They were, however, pumping out more than 180 million barrels annually.)

 Brewery proliferation began around 1830 with an influx of German and Bohemian immigrants.
 Many of them brought two main skills – making bricks and brewing beer.
 One of those immigrants, John Adam Lemp, introduced lager to America.
 His brew was so successful that he sold his small grocery store, began brewing full time, and died a millionaire.

 The purchaser, Eberhard Anheuser, renamed it Anheuser & Co.
 When his son-in-law Augustus Busch joined the firm, it became Anheuser-Busch which introduced a beer called Budweiser in 1876.
-Later, Busch pioneered using refrigerated railroad cars allowing him to ship his unpasteurized beer greater distances.
+Busch pioneered using refrigerated railroad cars allowing him to ship his unpasteurized beer greater distances.
 This transformed “Bud” into America’s most popular beer.

 If you’re interested in further reading about the shoe business, read this paper.
 It’s a little dry but full of information.